ericgarrigues/gat/README.md

 ## Requirements

-A running ollama server (ollama serve) with the model pulled (ollama pull mistral).
+A running ollama server (ollama serve) with the model pulled (ollama pull neural-chat:7b).

 You can find and install ollama from [ollama website](https://ollama.ai/)

-By default gat is configured to use mistral 7b model as it performs well on customer grade GPU with 8GB of RAM but you can override the model in the configuration file or at runtime.
+By default gat is configured to use neural-chat 7b model as it performs well on customer grade GPU with 8GB of RAM but you can override the model in the configuration file or at runtime.